mfoc/monitor-internet-connection/README.md

 1) The first observed time of failure is logged.

 2) Every one-minute interval of subsequent unavailability is logged.
-The one-minute logs can be useful as a proxy indicator of whether the computer lost power or just the Internet connection was unreachable.
+The one-minute logs can be useful as a proxy indicator of whether the computer lost power or just the Internet connection was unavailable.

 3) When Internet connectivity is restored, the first observed time of restoration is logged.